-If desired, enter the forward and reverse rate constants into the Kf and Kr fields, respectively.
-If you leave these fields blank, they default to 1.0.
+Enter the forward and reverse rate constants into the Kf and Kr fields, respectively.
 Then click the Add button.
 The chemical reaction is added to the Reactions list.
 Note that each reaction is assigned a number so it can be uniquely identified.
 Also note that the forward and reverse reaction rates are not shown in the list.
 To see them, select the reaction and examine the Kf and Kr fields.
 You can continue adding reactions to the list by repeating the above process.